rsxy/micropulser/README.md

 The code can generate single pulses and pulse trains with rather strict timing, periodic pulses with less strict timing (see below).
 Test pulse pattern with 1, 2, 5, 10 µs (or alternatively 1, 2, 4 µs) pulse width, periodically on pin D2, D3, D4, D5.

 Also, individual pins can be just set HIGH to LOW  - boring!

 By default, pins #2 - #10 are set as digital outputs and can be addressed by commands.

 ## Serial command interface
-Parameters are separated by single space, termination character is "\n", 115200 baud
+Parameters are separated by single space, termination character is "\n", 115200 baud.
+There will be some inherent communication latency until the command gets actually executed.

 ## Syntax